LucasIsasmendi/portfolio/book-summaries.md

 - You can be invincible if you never enter on a contest where victory is not in your power.
 - when anyone makes you angry, know that it is your own thought that has angered you.
 - No one shall harm you, without your consent; you will only be harmed, when you think you are harmed.

+## The Good Life Handbook
+### Three Sentences
+1. There are things over which we have complete control and things over which we have no control at all.
+2. If you think you can control things over which you have no control, then you will be hindered and disturbed.
+3. If you desire and avoid only those things that are under your control, then you will not feel victimized by things you dislike.

+### Five Big Ideas
+1. Focus on the things over which you have control.
+2. Welcome everything that happens in life.
+3. You have all the resources you need to overcome challenges.
+4. You cannot lose anything you don’t own, to begin with.
+5. Always conduct yourself as though you are at a formal dinner.

+### Summary
+- What things are under your total control?
+What you believe, what you desire or hate, and what you are attracted to or avoid.
+- Select carefully what you want to choose and what you want to refuse.
+Be disciplined and detached while making the choice.
+- When you blame others for your negative feelings, you are being ignorant.
+When you blame yourself for your negative feelings, you are making progress.
+You are being wise when you stop blaming yourself or others.
+- Don’t wish for things to happen the way you would like them to.
+Rather, welcome whatever happens.
+This is the path to peace, freedom, and happiness.
+- If you practice attributing the correct source to problems you face, whatever happens, you will soon find that nothing that happens outside of you pertains to you.
+- What you lose is what you pay for your peace of mind.
+- It is essential not to respond to impressions impulsively.
+Take some time before reacting.
+You will see you are in better control.
+- Compared to death, none of the things you face in life is important enough to worry about.
+- If you decide to live by lofty principles, be prepared to be laughed at by others.
+- Learn to accept whatever happens.
+- While you should take care of your body, you should spend most of your time taking care of your mind.
+- Not judging others too quickly will save you from misperceiving their actions.
+- If you have chosen a simple life, don’t make a show of it.
+If you want to practice simplicity, do so quietly and for yourself, not for others.
+- Decide that you are an adult, and you are going to devote the rest of your life to making progress.
+Stick closely to what is best.
+If you are distracted by pleasure or pain, glory or disrepute, realize that the time is now.
+The game has started and waiting any further is not an option.
+Win or lose will be decided today.
+Use reason to meet every challenge.

 # 6. Psychology
 ## 59 Seconds by Richard Wiseman